-In our atmospheric model, we prescribe the atmosphere's thermal structure as a near surface dry convective layer, followed by a wet convective layer and an isothermal mesosphere.
-A self-consistent treatment of the shortwave radiation, together with an iterative scheme on the temperature profile would enable us to compute the regions of the atmosphere where radiative layer would form, and their exact temperature value.
-We test with our atmospheric model how changes in the stratospheric temperature may impact the OLR and the atmospheric thickness.
-We perform this test for three stratospheric temperatures: 200 K, 500 K, and 1000 K. The surface temperature at which the atmosphere is in radiative-convective equilibrium is similar in the three cases, yielding similar atmospheric thicknesses.
+In our atmospheric model, we prescribe the atmosphere's thermal structure as a near-surface, dry convective layer followed by a wet convective layer and an isothermal mesosphere.
+A self-consistent treatment of the shortwave radiation together with an iterative scheme on the temperature profile would enable us to compute the regions of the atmosphere where radiative layers would form as well as their exact temperature values.
+We tested how changes in the mesospheric temperature may impact the OLR and the atmospheric thickness with our atmospheric model.
+We performed a test with a new mesospheric temperature of 1000 K, and compare it to our default temperature of 200 K. The surface temperature at which the atmosphere is in radiative-convective equilibrium is similar in the two cases, yielding similar atmospheric thicknesses.
 Therefore, our envelope mass fraction estimates are robust against different upper radiative temperatures.
-In contrast, near-surface radiative layers may decrease the thickness of the atmosphere compared to a convective atmosphere.
-However, these are more likely to form in atmospheres composed of H/He and silicates than pure water or CO$_{2}$ envelopes \citep{misener22}.
-This means that our envelope mass fractions estimates are lower limits compared to those that would be obtained with an atmosphere that presents near-surface radiative layers.
+In contrast, near-surface radiative layers may decrease the thickness of the atmosphere, compared to a convective atmosphere.
+However, such layers are more likely to form in atmospheres composed of H/He and silicates than pure water or CO$_{2}$ envelopes \citep{misener22}.
+This means that our envelope mass fraction estimates are lower limits compared to those that would be obtained with an atmosphere that presents near-surface radiative layers.